-Define a short code to route outbound traffic to the SIP line.
+Define a short code to route outbound traffic to the SIP line and route incoming calls from mobility extensions to access Feature Name Extensions (FNE) hosted on IP Office.
 To create a short code, right-click Short Code in the Navigation Pane and select New.
-On the Short Code tab in the Details Pane, configure the parameters as required.
-The example below shows the configuration used during testing for national numbers.
+On the Short Code tab in the Details Pane, configure the parameters as shown below.